-Six Symptoms Your Company Needs ERP Therapy
+Six Signs Your Company Needs ERP Therapy

 Many of our human physical discomforts are associated with the suffix “-itis”.
 There’s tonsillitis, arthritis, bursitis, dermatitis, hepatitis and more.
 If our “itis” discomforts persist, we typically seek expert advice and treatment.

 The suffix “itis” simply means something is irritated or inflamed.
 With minor bodily discomforts, one may choose to “just live with it.”
 But in business, as in health, the implications of these symptoms may be something to go undiagnosed and untreated.

 In years of working with client ERP systems, we’ve identified six common irritants.

 - Capabilit-itis: When you ask for information, your people respond that your ERP system doesn’t have the capability to provide it in the form you need to see it.

 - Excel-itis: Financial closing is not push button.
 It is consistently delayed because financial data requires extensive use of pre-and-post processing in Excel worksheets to complete.

 - Data Integrit-itis: The data is available in the system but can’t be trusted.

 - Integrat-itis: The system is not connected to other key systems required to run the business efficiently and competitively – such as an ecommerce or CRM disconnect.